 Don’t have sex before marriage, and you’ll have a wonderful married sex life.

 OOPS!
 Sometimes, but not necessarily.
-How many married people have felt blind-sided by this myth.
+How many married people have felt blind-sided by the distortions in this myth.
 God never promised you a happy sex life.
 Real intimacy takes time and effort.

 And an especially dangerous part of this myth is believing that if you’ve “messed up” sexually God will punish you with a miserable sex life in some way.
 That’s not the message of the gospel.
 If we know anything about God, it’s that nothing is too hard for Him to restore and redeem.